raivivek/raivivek.github.io/content/science/winter-school.md

 #### Energy, information and computation in cells

-How do cells perform computation?(*) And what is it that requires energy?
+How do cells perform computation?[^2] And what is it that requires energy?
 Is everything inside a cell only driven by thermodynamics and a careful design of free energy cascade?
 Do these processes have any fundamental limitations that biological systems have to obey?

 As it turns out, *reality* is not so simple.

-\* <small>Sensing the chemical gradient, Random walks, [Slime molds](http://www.nature.com/news/how-brainless-slime-molds-redefine-intelligence-1.11811) etc.</small>
+[^2]: Sensing the chemical gradient, Random walks, [Slime molds](http://www.nature.com/news/how-brainless-slime-molds-redefine-intelligence-1.11811) etc.</small>

 **Pankaj Mehta**, a physicist from Boston University, works on elegant theories to answer these questions.
 They key motivation of his talks was to investigate